deafmute1/docker-calibredb/README.md

 **Examples:**

-imports line for subdirectory untouched, which runs no modification to files
+imports line for subdirectory untouched, which runs no modification to files:

 `untouched`

-imports line for manga
+imports line for manga:

 `manga kcc-c2e -m -f MOBI`